 The BCLI curriculum is designed to help Fellows establish a foundation of knowledge and skills they can draw upon throughout their careers.
 Fellows will gain:

-- Deep knowledge and integrated perspectives on transportation, land use, economic development, and health equity as they affect low-income communities and communities of color.
+- Deep knowledge and integrated perspectives on transportation, land use, and housing justice as they affect low-income communities and communities of color.

 - Effective communication skills, including skills to negotiate, persuade, and build and maintain strategic alliances.